 The prices are very affordable.

-Hotel Xik’nal in Cozumel is a beautiful boutique hotel housed in a traditional island building (that has been upgraded to accommodate modern travelers).
+Hotel Xik’nal is a beautiful boutique hotel in Cozumel, housed in a colonial island building (that has been upgraded to accommodate modern travelers).

-Architecture and design lovers will appreciate the traditional Cozumel building methods, including amazing rock-work walls and traditional Mexican tiled floors.
+Architecture and design lovers will appreciate the traditional Cozumel building methods, including amazing rock-work walls and historic Mexican tiled floors.

-Villas Deja Blue Hotel in Corpus Cristi Neighborhood
+3. Villas Deja Blue – Cozumel Boutique Hotel in Corpus Cristi Neighborhood

 Deja Blue is a cute boutique lodging in the Corpus Cristi neighborhood in Cozumel, which means it’s still a short 10-15 minute walk to most things downtown, but will be more secluded and quieter at night.